openwrt/packages/net/simple-adblock/files/README.md

 Please head to [OpenWrt Forum](https://forum.openwrt.org/viewtopic.php?pid=307950) or [LEDE Project Forum](https://forum.lede-project.org/t/simple-adblock-fast-lean-and-fully-uci-luci-configurable-adblocking/1327/) for discussion of this package.

 ## What's New
+1.5.7:
+- Much stricter filters for hosts and domains lists resulting in better garbage removal.

 1.5.6:
 - Better handling of service start/enable from Web UI and enabled flag management.